 Time, Fourth Principle of Natural Selection

-Charles Darwin envisioned life on Earth as developing naturally over long periods of time.
-In The Origin of Species, Darwin varyingly rephrased this principle of natural selection, for example –
+Charles Darwin envisioned life on Earth as developing over long periods of time through natural selection.
+In The Origin of Species, Darwin varyingly restated his vision, for example –

 “I do believe that natural selection will generally act very slowly, only at long intervals of time.”

-Time is the fourth of natural selection’s five principles developed by Niles Eldredge (pictured right below) of the American Museum of Natural History.
-V.I.S.T.A. is the acronym developed by Niles to encapsulate Darwin’s five principles of natural selection.
+Time is the fourth of natural selection’s five principles, developed by Niles Eldredge (pictured right below) at the American Museum of Natural History.
+He encapsulated these five principles in the acronym V.I.S.T.A.